-- 1. Detailed technical specifications for the purchase or approval of materials to be used for new water lines and appurtenances are included in Section 601, "Materials and Installation," of these Water Line Specifications. - 2.
+- A. General - 1.
+Detailed technical specifications for the purchase or approval of materials to be used for new water lines and appurtenances are included in Section 601, "Materials and Installation," of these Water Line Specifications. - 2.
 All materials furnished shall be new and undamaged. - 3.
 All parts necessary to complete all installations in accordance with these Water Line Specifications shall be furnished and installed whether shown on the approved Construction Drawings or not. - 4.
 All installations shall be completed as fully operable, functioning parts of the District system. - 5.
 Where water mains are extended by Applicants, it shall be their responsibility to provide all materials necessary for the installation of the water main. - 6.
 The District shall provide all meter pits, meter pit covers, meter setters, pressure regulators and meters for services one (1) inch and smaller. - 7.
 No materials, other than the meter pit and items inside of the pit, shall be provided to the Applicant by the District unless the District chooses to oversize the Work. - 8.
-Applicant is responsible for furnishing materials that meet the specifications in Section 601 of these Water Line Specifications.

-9. Evaluation of Materials
+Applicant is responsible for furnishing materials that meet the specifications in Section 601 of these Water Line Specifications. - 9.
+Evaluation of Materials - a.

-- a.
 Sales representatives, Applicants, Contractors and others may petition the District for consideration, evaluation and acceptance of new and/or unapproved materials. - b.
 The petitioner shall provide all applicable data, a product sample, and arrange for a presentation to the District on the material. - c.
-The District shall consider all presented information and provide the petitioner with a letter of acceptance or rejection within 30 days of the petition.
+The District shall consider all presented information and provide the petitioner with a letter of acceptance or rejection within 30 days of the petition. - d.
+Reapplication - i.
+Rejected or unapproved materials shall not be reconsidered for inclusion in Section 601 of these Water Line Specifications unless a significant change in the material has occurred.

-d.
-Reapplication

-- i.
-Rejected or unapproved materials shall not be reconsidered for inclusion in Section 601 of these Water Line Specifications unless a significant change in the material has occurred. - ii.
-In the absence of changed conditions, the material will not be reconsidered for inclusion in Section 601 of these Water Line Specifications.
+- ii.
+In the absence of changed conditions, the material will not be reconsidered for inclusion in Section 601 of these Water Line Specifications. - B. Pipe - 1.
+Size of Mains - a.

-B. Pipe

-1. Size of Mains

-- a.
 The size of water mains shall be in accordance with Section 600.2, Part A, "Sizing Distribution Mains," of these Water Line Specifications. - b.
-Standard acceptable nominal diameters of distribution mains covered by these Water Line Specifications shall be two (2), four (4), six (6), eight (8), 10, and 12 inches.

-2. Size of Service Lines
+Standard acceptable nominal diameters of distribution mains covered by these Water Line Specifications shall be two (2), four (4), six (6), eight (8), 10, and 12 inches. - 2.
+Size of Service Lines - a.

-- a.
 Service line size shall be in accordance with Section 600.3, "Service Lines and Appurtenances," of these Water Line Specifications. - b.
-Standard acceptable nominal diameters of service lines covered by these Water Line Specifications shall be three quarter (3/4), one (1), one and one half (1 1/2), two (2), two and one half (2 1/2), and three (3) inches.

-3. Pipe Class
+Standard acceptable nominal diameters of service lines covered by these Water Line Specifications shall be three quarter (3/4), one (1), one and one half (1 2), two (2), two and one half (2 2), and three (3) inches. - 3.
+Pipe Class - a.

-- a.
 Pipe class is a function of working pressures and water hammer surge pressures and will be specified by the District depending on the location of the Work. - b.
-The following types of pipe with the minimum acceptable AWWA standard pressure ratings are the minimum that will be required by the District for two (2) inch through 12-inch diameter pipe.
+The following types of pipe with the minimum acceptable AWWA standard pressure ratings are the minimum that will be required by the District for two (2) inch through 12 inch diameter pipe.

 i.
 Ductile Iron Pressure Rating 350 psi

 ii.
-Plastic PVC DR 14 Pressure Class 305 psi
+Plastic PVC DR 18 Pressure Class 150 psi

 iii.
-Polyethylene (PE) psi SDR 9 Working Pressure 200
+Polyethylene (PE) SDR 9 Working Pressure 200 psi

-4. Selection of Pipe
+- 4. Selection of Pipe - a.

-- a.
 In general, selection of the type of pipe shall be left to the discretion of the Design Engineer; however, the District reserves the right to deny or require the use of certain types of materials in specific circumstances. - b.
-Where joint restraint is required as described in these Water Line Specifications, the Design Engineer shall select a pipe with an approved system of restraint. - c.
-Installation of any ductile iron pipe, fittings, rods, clamps, saddles, etc. will require corrosion protection in the form of polyethylene wrap.
+Where joint restraint is required as described in these Water Line Specifications, the Design Engineer shall select a pipe with an approved system of restraint.